Alex-Liang01/Capstone-Synthetic-Data/documents/Data Fidelity Multiple Iteration Results.md

 # Multiple Iterations of Synthetic Datasets

 The neural network methods CTGAN and TVAE have inherent randomness in them when sampling data from trained synthesizers.
-To investigate if these heavily affect the results of the synthetic datasets, 100 iterations of synthetic datasets were generated for each of the explored features of different sample sizes, association strength, and missing data.
+To investigate if these heavily affect the results of the synthetic datasets, 100 synthetic datasets using these two synthesizers were generated for each of the explored features of different sample sizes, association strength, and missing data.

 ## Pearson's Correlation Boxplots

-Boxplots were done on the Pearson's Correlation between age and rating from each of the different datasets to see if the variance of CTGAN, and TVAE is too large to be used.
+Boxplots were used on the Pearson's Correlation between age and rating from each of the different datasets to see if the variance of CTGAN, and TVAE is too large to be used.
 The real correlation from the dataset the synthetic datasets were trained on are in Orange to compare the performance of the synthetic datasets to the real dataset.

 ### Simulated Data from Marginal Distributions
 <img width="704" alt="image" src="https://github.com/user-attachments/assets/6c7f8b82-c102-4326-b0fe-d51c69a4d895" />